The excerpts below are from STRANGE AND STRANGER – THE WORLD OF STEVE DITKO – written by Blake Bell and published by Fantagraphics Books, 2008.

 The original Lifeline Tablet saga is a storyline in which all the elements, despite how different they are, converge perfectly to its conclusion.

 For this Lifeline limited series, Fabian Nicieza – specialized for his long plot threads of retro continuity in the X-Men -, tries to do the same with Spider-man.
 The sheer existence of this mini-series exemplifies a symptom that Marvel was fighting without focusing in the disease by the end of the 20th century: The Marvel characters have a continuous history of existence, mostly, Spider-Man.
 By the nineties, the old formula began to present problems.
-Most of the titles were folding on themselves by the constant regurgitation of old stories and the over usage of retro continuity.
+Most of the titles were folding on themselves by the constant regurgitation of old stories and the overuse of retro continuity.
 Such gimmick worked for the X-Men due to the very nature of their characters – being created and infused into the X-verse without explanations and shrouded in secrecy – some of them, coming from the future.
-Claremont and Byrne’s Days of Future past explored well that idea, while Story-wise, it’s a fertile territory to be explored because if Wolverine was this constant source of secrets, the same rule could be applied to the rest mutant scenario and its continuity.
+Claremont and Byrne’s Days of Future Past explored well that idea, while Story-wise, it’s a fertile territory to be explored because if Wolverine was this constant source of secrets, the same rule could be applied to the rest of mutant scenario and its continuity.

-Since nothing was sacred in the turn of the century, the past is used to dominate the present, and superhero comic book storytelling wasn’t immune to it.
-A mistake made by Bob Harras (as E-i-C) during the nineties that nearly led the company to bankruptcy, because not all the characters could function under the same editorial direction.
+Since nothing was sacred at the turn of the century, the past is used to dominate the present, and superhero comic book storytelling wasn’t immune to it.
+A mistake made by Bob Harras (as E-i-C) during the nineties nearly led the company to bankruptcy, because not all the characters could function under the same editorial direction.

-Spider-Man and The Clone Saga, for instance, though regarded as a commercial success, it still is critically regarded as a strenuous plot applied in the character’s history.
+Spider-Man and The Clone Saga, for instance, though regarded as a commercial success, still is critically regarded as a strenuous plot applied in the character’s history.
 Even the creation of Arthur Stacy (also present in Lifeline) and his sons, harkened to the old plot gimmick of keeping the interest in the title (if not only in the supporting cast) alive.

 Marvel’s strongest quality became its heaviest problem to deal with: the heavy reuse of its own cohesive continuity and of characters.